- About the Test

 A list of students who passed the CHSPE since April 2004 is available on the CHSPE Web site.
 In order to obtain a password that will allow a school district to access this Web site and download school district files, the district superintendent must designate a CHSPE District Contact by sending in the Superintendent's Designation of a District Contact Form (available on the CHSPE District Portal) and fax this form to Educational Data Systems (EDS).
 The fax number is 408-776-7696.
 EDS will provide the designated contact person with a password and downloading procedures through e-mail.

-How are the General Educational Development (GED) tests different from the CHSPE?
+How are the High School Equivalency (HSE) tests different from the CHSPE?

-To take the GED a person must be eighteen years old or, under certain circumstances, a seventeen-year-old may qualify.
-The GED tests measure a student’s knowledge in five content areas including: language arts, reading; language arts, writing; mathematics; science; and social studies.
-The tests are given in English, Spanish, and French throughout the United States and in Canada.
-A High School Equivalency Certificate is issued.
-For more information on the GED, contact your local adult school, community college, or visit the GED Web site.
+In March of 2014, the CDE approved three tests that individuals may take to earn a California High School Equivalency Certificate.
+To take a HSET a person must be eighteen years old or, under certain circumstances, a seventeen-year-old may qualify.
+The HSET measure a student’s knowledge in content areas including: English- language Arts, Mathematics; Science; and Social Studies.
+The tests are given in English and Spanish in various locations throughout the United States and in Canada.
+For more information on the HSET, contact your local adult school, community college, or visit CDE Web Site.

 What are my options if I do not pass the CHSPE?

 You may continue to retake the CHSPE until you pass both sections of the examination.
 There may, however, be a new test series after the spring 2016 administration which may invalidate any portions passed up to that date.
 Monitor this Web site for future changes.